Food Shortages? Nope, Too Much Food In The Wrong Places

 This is now happening.
 Kim Jamerson says that work in the fields "has stopped on the yellow squash.
 I think we're getting ready to stop the cucumbers.
 The bell peppers."
 Those unharvested vegetables will rot in the fields.

 Something similar has happened to dairy farmers.
-Milk sales in supermarkets have increased, but not enough to make up for the drop in sales of milk to schools, and cheese to Pizza Hut.
+Milk sales in supermarkets have increased, but not enough to make up for the drop in sales of milk to schools and cheese to Pizza Hut.
 Factories that make milk powder can't take any more milk.
 So some milk cooperatives have told their farmers to dump the milk that their cows are producing.

-The situation is especially dire for Florida's tomato growers, who sell 80% of their production to restaurants and other food service companies, rather than supermarkets.
+The situation is especially dire for Florida's tomato growers, who sell 80% of their production to restaurants and other food service companies, rather than to supermarkets.
 "Think about all the sandwiches that people eat at lunch when they go out.
 Burgers, or salads at restaurants," says Michael Schadler, from the Florida Tomato Exchange, which represents some of the state's largest growers.
 "Many of those food service items have tomatoes."

 Schadler says growers already are "walking away from big portions of their crop," writing off huge investments.

-Meanwhile, food banks and pantries are having trouble supplying enough food to people who need it, including millions of children who no longer are getting free meals at school, and people who've lost jobs in recent weeks.
+Meanwhile, food banks and pantries are having trouble supplying enough food to people who need it, including millions of children who no longer are getting free meals at school and people who've lost jobs in recent weeks.

 Claire Babineaux-Fontenot, CEO of Feeding America, a network of food banks and charitable meals programs, says that these programs normally receive large donations of unsold food from retail stores.
 In recent weeks, though, as retailers struggled to keep their shelves stocked, "we're seeing as much as a 35% reduction in that donation stream from retail," Babineaux-Fontenot says.